jcn509/Xbox-BIOS-config-editor-for-XBMC/README.md

 colours and model so that you can easily swap out the look of your Xbox in seconds.
 It (will soon) even comes bundled with several presets out of the box.

-# This project is still a work in progress and should not be usewd yet!
+# This project is still a work in progress and should not be used yet!

 # PLEASE NOTE
 If iND-BiOS cannot find any of the custom dashboard paths you have set up.
 It